Police reforms for 2018 / Calling America Home

 - Recently, defending his police reform record on WNYC radio, Mayor de Blasio stated that “… we stopped the arrests for low-level marijuana possession.”
 In fact, for the first nine months of 2016, the NYPD has made nearly 14,000 misdemeanor arrests for marijuana possession, about 12% more than the figure for 2015.

-- The highest category of NYPD arrests in 2015 were for fare evasion, over 29,000, 92%, involving New Yorkers of color.
+- The highest category of NYPD arrests in 2015 was for fare evasion, over 29,000 cases, 92%, involving New Yorkers of color.
 During that year NYPD officers also issued nearly 124,000 summonses for fare evasion, bringing the total number of punitive interactions between officers and New Yorkers for this offense to over 153,000 for the year or an average of nearly 420 per day.

 - 94.9% of the NYPD’s juvenile arrests in 2015 involved African-American or Latino young people.

 - 95-98% of the New Yorkers locked up on Rikers Island are African-American or Latino, so confined for two basic reasons: they are too poor to afford bail and the NYPD arrested them.